 4. Click on Remove Legacy WebRTC API

-Disabling WebRTC on MS Edge
+Disabling WebRTC on Microsoft Edge

 You’ll find WebRTC and ORTC (Microsoft’s proprietary version of WebRTC) on Edge.
 While you cannot disable it on Edge, you can certainly hide your real IP address.
 Here’s how you can do it.